AnthonyLadon/casino_roulette/README.md

 Pour voir l'application [Casino](http://localhost:4200).

-# The objectives of this exercise:
+# What were the objectives of this exercise:

 Jackpot!
 You've landed a summer gig in Las Vegas!
 Unfortunately, it's 2020, and the casinos are closed due to COVID-19.
 Your boss wants to move some of the business online and asks you to build a full-stack app — a simple slot machine game, with a little twist.
 Build it to ensure that the house always wins!